 Constellation Energy's score of 70 is higher than 82% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Constellation Energy reported total carbon emissions of approximately 93,051,408,000 kg CO2e, with Scope 1 emissions at about 8,403,750,000 kg CO2e, Scope 2 emissions (market-based) at approximately 66,756,000 kg CO2e, and Scope 3 emissions reaching about 84,580,903,000 kg CO2e.
-This represents a slight decrease from 2023, where total emissions were approximately 97,541,886,000 kg CO2e.
+In 2024, Constellation Energy reported total carbon emissions of approximately 93,051,408,000 kg CO2e in the US, with Scope 1 emissions at about 8,403,750,000 kg CO2e, Scope 2 emissions at approximately 66,756,000 kg CO2e (market-based), and Scope 3 emissions reaching about 84,580,903,000 kg CO2e.
+The previous year, 2023, saw total emissions of about 97,541,886,000 kg CO2e, with Scope 1 at approximately 9,679,181,000 kg CO2e, Scope 2 at around 379,850,000 kg CO2e (market-based), and Scope 3 at about 87,482,855,000 kg CO2e.
 Constellation Energy has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 65% by 2030 from a 2020 baseline.
-Additionally, the company plans to achieve net-zero operations-driven emissions by 2040, with any remaining emissions to be offset.
-For the near term, they aim to reduce Scope 1 emissions to near zero by 2025 and Scope 2 emissions to near zero by the same year.
-These targets reflect Constellation Energy's commitment to addressing climate change and reducing its carbon footprint, aligning with industry standards and expectations for sustainability.
-The data is sourced from Constellation Energy Corporation, with no cascaded data from parent organizations.
+Additionally, the company plans to achieve a 100% reduction in operations-driven emissions by 2040, with any remaining emissions to be offset.
+For the near term, they aim to reduce Scope 1 emissions to near zero by 2025 and Scope 2 emissions to near zero by the middle of this decade.
+These targets reflect Constellation Energy's commitment to addressing climate change and reducing its carbon footprint, aligning with industry standards for sustainability and emissions reduction.

 Access structured emissions data, company-specific emission factors, and source documents